nautobot/nautobot-app-golden-config/docs/user/app_use_cases.md

 |Scope|The scope of devices on which Golden Config's jobs can operate. |
 |GraphQL Query|A query that is evaluated and used to render the config.
 The query must start with `query ($device_id: ID!)`.|

+!!! note
-> Note: Each of these will be further detailed in their respective sections.
+    Each of these will be further detailed in their respective sections.

 #### Scope